Linux

 FFB-Bridge ships a Linux AppImage and drives the Microsoft SideWinder Force Feedback 2 through evdev force feedback.
 It is a practical path for X-Plane 11/12 on Linux and for MSFS 2024 setups running through Proton.

-Doctor includes Linux-focused checks for simulator reachability, loopback details, and repair steps.
+The Support page includes Linux-focused checks for simulator reachability, loopback details, and repair steps.

 Linux facts